mdjunior/pharming/README.md

 	./pharming.pl --mail-add john@example.com --notify nok --smtp smtp.example.com --auth 'john@example.com:pass' --description "John Smith"

-In this case, John will be notified where the scan result in "nok".
-Possible values are: "ok" or "nok".
+In this case, John will be notified where the scan result in `nok`.
+Possible values are: `ok` or `nok.

 Remove mail to alert...